 Glace is a stock that has been reduced napé (coats the back of spoon).
 It is nothing more than a concentrated stock, which has been reduced by 75% or more, and is jelly-like when refrigerated without the addition of starch or gelatin.

-A Glace can be made from whatever you make a stock from; therefore, you could have Glace de Veau (veal), Glace de Poulet (chicken), Glace d’ Agneau (lamb), Glace de Porc (pork), Glace de Canard (duck), etc.
+A glace can be made from whatever you make a stock from; therefore, you could have Glace de Veau (veal glace), Glace de Poulet (chicken glace), Glace d’ Agneau (lamb glace), Glace de Porc (pork glace), Glace de Canard (duck glace), etc.

-Demi Glace (Half Glaze) is a mixture of equal proportions of brown stock and brown sauce that has been reduced by half.
-The Demi, or half glace, is just what it sounds like.
-The amount of reduction is less than for a Glace, but produces an incredible foundation from which to produce award-winning sauces.
+Demi glace sauce (or half glaze) is a mixture of equal proportions of brown stock and brown sauce that has been reduced by half.
+The demi is just what it sounds like.
+The amount of reduction is less than that of a glace, but produces an incredible foundation from which to produce award-winning sauces.

-At Bonewerks we produce two different styles of premium allergen-free demi glace sauce, including Demi Glace Elite and Classic Demi Glace offerings.
-Our Demi Glace Elite products – veal demi, natural beef demi and viande demi (a combination of veal and natural beef) relies totally on reductions without any roux or liaison for thickening.
-Each batch includes over 24 hours of roasting, simmerings and reductions.
+At Bonewerks, we produce two different styles of premium allergen-free demi glace sauce, including Demi Glace Elite and Classic Demi Glace offerings.
+Our Demi Glace Elite products – veal demi, natural beef demi and viande demi (a combination of veal and natural beef) – are reductions without any roux or liaison for thickening.
+Each batch includes over 24 hours of roasting, simmering and reduction.
 This product is truly for the “elite” levels of cuisine.

-Our Demi Glace de Veau Classic is an escoffier method of half reductions and blends, which are further reduced with a liaison of starch for thickening.
-The addition of herbs and spices to our veal demi glace sauce creates an economical as well as classical blend.
+Our Demi Glace de Veau Classic is an “escoffier” method of half reductions and blends, which are further reduced with a liaison of starch for thickening.
+The addition of herbs and spices to our veal demi glace sauce creates an economical, classical blend.

 Bonewerks also produces a Demi Glace de Poulet Classic.
-Our Chicken Demi is made using a fresh selected roasted chicken bone recipe simmered with mire poix, and blended with our recipe of herbs and spices.
-This wonderful Demi Glace will fulfill any of your poultry applications.
+Our chicken demi glace is made using a fresh selected roasted chicken bone recipe simmered with mire poix, and blended with our recipe of herbs and spices.
+This fully prepared demi glace sauce will fulfill any of your poultry applications.

 Reduction plays as important a role in the finishing of a good sauce.
 There are three major ways to use stock reduction to finish a sauce.